Anna is an artist who enjoys collecting and repurposing old objects to turn into special things.

 - Make sure your yarn has enough slack.
 If at any time your thread is no longer being punched in and you find your line is just straight and laying on top of the cloth, this means you did not have enough thread allowance or slack.

 - If you make a mistake, simply pull the thread and start over.

 - If you want longer loops but don't have longer needles, simply pull the loops on the other side to make them longer.
 Keep doing this until you get the height of the loops you want.
 You can do this to areas you want to highlight, like the center of flowers.
 You can also add pompoms or accessories to make your art more attractive.

 - You can use two different color threads to create a two-toned or multi-color effect.

-- You can die-cut your work and make them into pillows or bags or stuffed toys.
+- You can die-cut your work and make them into pillows, bags, or stuffed toys.
 Or you can hang them on your wall.
 I recommend stitching the edges to give it a finished look.

 © 2020 Anna Javier